Key Takeaway

 - GLP-1 class safety is well established.
 The GLP-1 receptor agonist class has been used clinically since 2005 (exenatide).
 Two decades of data support the general safety of this drug class when used under medical supervision.

 - Physician monitoring reduces risk.
-Regular check-ins, lab work, and dosage adjustments are essential for safe long-term use of any incretin-based therapy.
+Regular check-ins, lab work, and dosage adjustments are important for safe long-term use of any incretin-based therapy.

 - Retatrutide's novelty is both a strength and a limitation.
 Its triple-agonist mechanism may deliver superior outcomes, but it also means less real-world safety experience compared to established drugs.